gquere/gquere.github.io/sstic2020_writeup/step4.md

 The shellcode
 =============
 At about 25kB that's a big one.
 Reversing it took a lot of switching between IDA for static analysis and OllyDBG for dynamic analysis.
 I wish I could tell you exactly how it works, but I'm not sure.
 I also wish I could convey how hard it was for me to reverse it, but I can't do that either.
-So I'm taking a major shortcut in this writeup, and I'm just going to list what it does.
+So I'm taking a major shortcut in this writeup, and I'm just going to list what I think it does.
 Here's the [full shellcode](https://gist.github.com/gquere/f6e2f948f45d45ab3c07d43c3c66d50d) if you want to play along.

 * Save functions needed later by doing some import hashing
 * VirtualAlloc() and SEH shenanigans
 * a huge crypto part (uses mov, xor, shr instructions) that uses 4 Lookup Tables (LUT)
 * VirtualFree()
-* create a socket, connect to it
+* creates a socket to a remote host and connects to it
-* loop over all files in C:\
+* loops over all files in C:\Documents
-    * open the file, read the file into a buffer
+    * opens the file, reads the file into a buffer
-    * do some crypto on the buffer using a 5th LUT
+    * does some crypto on the buffer using a 5th LUT
-    * send the encrypted buffer over the socket
+    * sends the encrypted buffer over the socket
-* close the socket
+* closes the socket

 Import hashing
 --------------
-Although I was not familiar with this techique, it appears to be [common malware behaviour](https://www.fireeye.com/blog/threat-research/2012/11/precalculated-string-hashes-reverse-engineering-shellcode.html): the shellcode does not embed textual strings for the functions it will need to call (think open, read, close) but rather has a custom hash of all these functions, and it parses the loaded DLL address space, hashing function names until it finds the right one and saves its address for later usage:
+Although I was not familiar with this technique, it appears to be [common malware behaviour](https://www.fireeye.com/blog/threat-research/2012/11/precalculated-string-hashes-reverse-engineering-shellcode.html): the shellcode does not embed litteral strings of the external functions it will need to call (think open, read, close) but rather embeds a custom hash of all these functions names.
+It then parses all of the loaded DLL address spaces and hashes all function names until it finds the right one, at which point the malware saves the function's address for later usage:
 ![a](./step4_hash.png)

 This pattern is very noticeable in a static analysis, because it needs to be repeated for each API function the shellcode will need.